ISBSA 17

 ISBSA 17 is organized as a collaborative effort of the University L’Orientale of Naples, ISMEO-The International Association for Mediterranean and Oriental Studies, the National Superintendency for the Underwater Cultural Heritage and Honor Frost Foundation.

-Call
+Call for abstracts

 The program committee of the ISBSA called for submissions of papers and poster, consisting of title and abstract of up to 300 words.
 Proposals for documentary films, to be shown during the conference, were also welcome.